 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in annual fund operating expenses or in the example, affect the Fund's performance.
-As of the date of this Prospectus, the Fund has not yet commenced operations and therefore does not have any portfolio turnover information available.
+From July 11, 2024, the date operations commenced, through the fiscal year ended December 31, 2024, the Fund's portfolio turnover rate was 0.00% of the average value of its portfolio.